JeePEG-57/DINA-IMAS/README.md

 $ python main.py
    - Press button “Load setups” to setup the DINA start up parameters, select folder example/15MA_40ka in machines/iter directory.
    - Press button “Save to work directory”, save the files to imas/python_wf.
-On this stage together with saving the files an IDS shot/run = 170/1 is written and contains static data related to the tokamak and scenario.
+On this stage together with saving the files an IDS shot/run = 170/1 is written in 'test' local database and contains static data related to the tokamak and scenario.
 These data are not used in simulation; simulation will add time-dependent data to existing in initial IDS and store it as an output.
    - Close the GUI main window.

 ## 4. Set scenario to simulate.